zwets/unfasta/README.md

 ### Footnotes

 \*) Who makes this up?
 NCBI specifies that multiple sequence identifiers must be separated by `|`, the same character that is used _within_ identifiers.
-This makes it impossible to parse the list of identifiers without knowing the internal structure of every possible identifier -- instant forward incompatibility.
+This makes it impossible to parse the list of identifiers without knowing the internal structure of every possible identifier ahead of time -- instant forward incompatibility.
 Why not use a different separator?
 Why not reuse the `>`?

 \*\*) Yes, I have a peeve with that.
 I'm baffled by the neglect for formalism when the whole purpose of the effort is enabling interchange of data.
 When you set a standard, be explicit about it: make it identifiable, give it a **name**, give it a URI.
 Don't call it "Web BLAST Page Options" or name it "Table 5" and put it in the _Examples and Demos_ section of a handbook.`</miff-mode>`